 You can contact attorneys Fred Pritzker and Eric Hageman for a free consultation using the form below.
 Find out if you have a burn lawsuit and can seek a money settlement and justice.

 Fred and Eric have helped people like you who were burned because of the negligence of a gas company, employer, driver, etc. We know you have questions, and Fred and our other attorneys can help you get answers.
+Contact us for a review of your case.

 Can my child sue for burns?